JonathonDavis/Awesome-Iguanas/README.md

 ## WHAT

   `IguanaGPT` is an LLM online vulnerability detection tool that aims to fix software bugs using large language models (LLMs).
-It utilizes a Neo4j CWE database in  combination with Llama.
-This tool prioritizes ease-of-use for the casual programmer.
+It utilizes a Neo4j CVE database in  combination with Deepseek R1:8B.

   As proof of concept, `IguanaGPT` capabilities include:

-  >  1. Dynamic solutions for memory safety vulnerabilities in any programming language.
+  >  1. Dynamic identification of memory safety vulnerabilities in any programming language.
   >  2. Constantly updating the CWE database logic.
-  >  3. User-friendly online interface that prioritizes programmers of any skill level.
+  >  3. User-friendly online interface with detailed database analysis.

 ## HOW TO USE